 Rinse the sink well, and put this scrubbing cloth in the laundry.

-Prepare a clean place for the clean dishes to land and drain and air dry.
+Prepare a clean place for the clean dishes to land and drain and air dry. - Clear and wipe down all other counters and surfaces.

 Go ahead and put away all the food.

-Bring dirty dishes over to the “dirty” side of the sink, and wipe down the countertop and table.
+Bring dirty dishes over to the “dirty” side of the sink, and wipe down the countertop and table. - Using a dish brush, scrub and scrape larger bits of food off of the dishes.

 Rinse and stack them, putting alike dishes together on the left side of the sink.
-(If you do not have a double sink, consider getting a large rubber or plastic dishpan on one side of the sink for use as a second sink well.)
+(If you do not have a double sink, consider getting a large rubber or plastic dishpan on one side of the sink for use as a second sink well.) - Fill the left hand sink well about 1/2 full with fresh, clean hot water (as hot as tolerable) and enough dish soap to create a good amount of soap suds.

 Wear plastic lined gloves if you don’t want your hands to be exposed to the water.
 Sometimes in the winter, wearing gloves protects my hands from getting too chapped.